microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 The deployment can target an environment where the site already exists.
 It can also start from local site metadata when the site is not listed yet, but if the platform rejects the upload because the site must be provisioned/imported first, create or import the site, run `npm run sync`, and retry.

 ## Environment selection

+**Always ask the user which environment to target before running any `pac` commands or deployment scripts.** Do not assume the currently active environment is correct.

 From `Portal-EDM`: